jenahparman/fall23-cs625/HW5/HW5-report.md

 For this chart, I used the Seaborn Objects to create a histogram to visualize the distribution of rural populations in the year 2000.

-First, I created the plot using the new dataset for rural populations and the `'Population_Amount'` column for the x-axis.
+First, I created the plot using the new dataset for rural populations and the `Population_Amount` column for the x-axis.

         (so.Plot(df_rural,"Population_Amount")